Director: Robert De Niro

 De Niro’s direction is perhaps the most ordinary element of the film.
 It does possess the same intense concentration that marks his best performances, if none of his concussive flair.
 He doesn’t have the skill for revealing detail and procedure that, say, David Fincher brought to Zodiac.
 He settles for fiercely controlling pace and mood, and whilst his film occasionally bogs in dour confusion, it never becomes facile.
 If there are facile points, it’s in some silly symbolism in Roth’s otherwise excellent script, like deaf Laura being the true love of a man who listens in for a living.
 Some subplots, like those of Cummings, a Kim Philby stand-in, and Allen, are opaque and brief.

-Nonetheless, The Good Shepherd is a hypnotic and haunting film with something to say.
+Nonetheless, The Good Shepherd is an involving and haunting film with something to say.
 It wraps up in the early ’60s, Edward wandering the halls of the new Langley headquarters, a lonely man in a sterile environment, revealing this as a fin de siecle for an era and a sensibility, the ossification of American power and a certain kind of family and social life.
 The lack of a heroic flash-forward to the end of the Cold War emphasises that this work is never finished, that the glorious gettin’ up morning never comes.